CartONG-staff/opsmap-nigeria/README.md

 We observe the following behavior:

 - components: the folder + file structure follows the components tree in the UI
-- plugins: auto, needed by vuetify
 - domain: attempt to structure.
 It holds the domain related competences.

-This architecture needs to be reshaped.
-This was made a bit too on-the-fly.
+- locales: traduction files. conforms to i18n standards. `en.json` act as a reference.
+- plugins: auto, needed by vuetify

 ## Licences